truenas/documentation/content/SCALE/SCALEUIReference/Storage/_index.md

 - scrub
 ---

-The **Storage Dashboard** screen, allows users configure and manage storage resources such as pools (VDEVs), and disks, and to keep the pool healthy (scrub).
+The **Storage Dashboard** screen allows users to configure and manage storage resources such as pools (VDEVs), and disks, and keep the pool healthy (scrub).
 The dashboard widgets organize functions related to storage resources.

 ## No Pools Screen